 Litigation and Advocacy

-In these difficult times of attacks on our immigrant communities, ImmDef launched the Litigation and Advocacy Program in 2019 with the goal of expanding our appellate advocacy and dismantle the system that seeks to deport our clients.
+ImmDef launched our Litigation and Advocacy Program in 2019 with the goal of creating systemic change to dismantle the systems that seek to deport our clients and separate our families.

 THE TIME IS NOW